ams-NM/AMS-team/pages/Monthly___2023-05.md

 	  remark:: Found on RS US but not on RS HK
 		- https://www.moxa.com/en/products/industrial-edge-connectivity/serial-device-servers/industrial-device-servers/nport-ia5000a-series/nport-ia5150a
 		- https://us.rs-online.com/product/moxa/nport-ia5150a/71992227/
-	- TODO Ask [[John]] to arrange the refilling of steering oil of our car done:: #{"{"}
+	- DONE Ask [[John]] to arrange the refilling of steering oil of our car done:: #{"{"}
 	  plan:: [[2023-05-18 Thu]]
 	  finished::